ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 This file contains error messages pertaining to function execution or data types.

+#### packages Directory

+This directory contains system defined stored packages and catproc.sql file which is a script used to create the packages at once.
+For more information about the system defined stored packages, please refer to the Altibase Stored Packages in *[Stored Procedures Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Stored%20Procedures%20Manual.md#13-altibase-system-defined-stored-packages)*.

 #### sample Directory

 This directory contains sample Altibase applications.

 It contains source code and Makefiles for programs written using the JDBC, ODBC, and C/C++ Precompiler libraries.

+#### thirdparty

+This directory contains scripts or libraries required when using 3rd parties.

 #### trc Directory